 Holy moly, cheezus Christ Orchard.
 That’s what your bestie will be saying when you pull up to this family-owned orchard near Elmwood, about a 3-hour drive from Chicago.
 If pupper is here for dem apples and no frills, this is the spot.
 Christ Orchard of course has the staples like apple picking, pumpkins, and apple donuts, but good gourd, they even have corn, mums, fruit butters, and more.

 Jonomac Orchards is an easy 90 minutes outside of Chicago in DeKalb County, and has a U-pick apple orchard, corn maze, and cider house.
 Unfortunately, puppers usually can’t join the fun since they’re not typically dog-friendly.
 But for one weekend each year, they host a Howl-O-Weekend during the last weekend of October where all the good boys, girls, and ghouls can stroll through their orchard and get lost in their daytime corn maze.
 Keep an eye on their events calendar for this year’s deets.

 Where are pupper’s fave spots for Illinois apple picking?
-Woof at us in the comments, and tag us with #SidewalkDog on your orchard ‘gram adventures!
+Woof at us in the comments, and tag @SidewalkDog in pics of your orchard adventures!